Oscar Wendt

 Oscar Joakim Wendt (born 24 October 1985) is a Swedish former professional footballer who played as a left-back.
-He is currently the assistant sporting director of Allsvenskan club IFK Göteborg.
+He is currently the assistant coach of Allsvenskan club IFK Göteborg.

 A product of the IFK Skövde youth academy, he started his professional career with the club.
 Across his career, Wendt played for IFK Skövde, Copenhagen, Borussia Mönchengladbach, and IFK Göteborg.
 A full international from 2007 to 2016, he won 28 caps for Sweden.

 Club career

 IFK Göteborg

 After playing for IFK Skövde, he joined IFK Göteborg in 2003.
 He became an important first team player, earning 14 appearances on the Swedish U21 team and a call-up for the Sweden national team.

 In his time at the club he played 91 matches, before moving to the Danish champions Copenhagen on a four-year contract for 6 million DKK.
 After his departure to Copenhagen, a huge gap arose in the defence, later filled by Argentine defender José Shaffer coming from Racing Club.